anderkve/FYS3150/_sources/book/optimization/memory_is_the_bottleneck.md

 ```

 ### Illustrative example
 We'll do an example with Armadillo because it simplifies allocation of matrices significantly.
 We recall that Armadillo allocates memory in column-major order.
 Therefore we should make sure to traverse the matrix along its columns (stride-1)!
-This means that we let the innemost loop be a loop over the **row index** (here `i`):
+This means that we let the innermost loop be a loop over the **row index** (here `i`):

 ```c++
 int n = 10000;